-Wrap your Troubles in Dreams, featuring vocals by Arne Fogel and accompaniment by the Wolverines Quartet, is still available for purchase online at Amazon.com.
-Or, listen and purchase online at CD Baby.
+Wrap your Troubles in Dreams, featuring vocals by Arne Fogel and accompaniment by the Wolverines Quartet, is available for purchase online at Amazon.com.
+Or, purchase online at Barnes & Noble.

 Songs by IRVING BERLIN – COLE PORTER – HAROLD ARLEN – JOHNNY MERCER – LERNER & LOEWE – SAMMY CAHN – HARRY WARREN and many others!